 - Food safety and health requirements, will meat cuts, pates and cheeses be safe for guests to consume after a few hours on a hot day?
 How will you prevent flies, ants or other creepy-crawlies from grazing alongside your guests?

 - Dietary issues: are you catering to vegetarians, vegans, or even pregnant women?
-If so, many won’t want to touch any food which has been in contact with deli-meats, pates or soft cheeses (all a no-no in pregnancy).
+If so, many won’t want to touch any food which has been in contact with deli-meats, pates or soft cheeses (all a no-no in pregnancy – read Foods to avoid in pregnancy).

 This will also limit what they can eat from your platter, and possibly leave a few hungry if your grazing table is largely charcuterie-driven or dairy-heavy.
 Those with gluten intolerance too, will need to be advised of which breads and crackers are gluten-friendly, and possibly be careful of dips and spreads too, and if anyone has a serious nut allergy, steer clear of sprinkling nuts around the food!